 315 History of Florida (3)

 A survey history course of Florida from pre-history to the present.
 The relationship between South Florida and the rest of the state is emphasized during the more contemporary period.
+Prerequisite: HIS 102 or 150.

 335 Modern Russia (3)